better-dem/better-dem.github.io/_posts/2017-05-30-Journalist-Tools-Budget-Transparency.md.md

 ---
 layout: post
-title: Journalist Tools: Budget Transparency
+title: Journalist Tools - Budget Transparency
 ---

 Since we started less than 6 months ago, Better Dem has been building tools to help ordinary citizens understand and engage with their government.